Completely eliminated my severe anxiety symptoms with three supplements!

 ➤ The first and most potent anti-anxiety supplement is N-acetyl-glucosamine (NAG), taken at a dose of 700 mg twice daily on an empty stomach; the dose can be reduced once daily after a few weeks.
 You can go from terrible mental tension to relaxed calm within two hours of taking NAG.

 NAG should not be confused with glucosamine sulfate, which will not work for this anti-anxiety purpose.
-NAG may be inadvisable in Lyme disease (see here).
+NAG may be inadvisable in Lyme disease, as theoretically it may feed the Borrelia bacteria (see here).
 NAG can aggravate asthma.
 If you are on warfarin, glucosamine can increase the risk of bleeding (see here).
 Glucosamine may raise intraocular pressure (see here).
 NAG is usually shellfish derived (however Swanson NAG is derived from fermented yeast, though Swanson say they cannot guarantee it is shellfish free).

 ➤ The second most potent is flaxseed oil (aka linseed oil), one level tablespoon (15 ml) daily.
 15 ml of flaxseed oil is 13,000 mg in weight.
 Flaxseed oil is best absorbed when taken with food.
 It is the alpha linolenic acid (ALA) in flaxseed oil that I believe has the anti-anxiety effects (flaxseed oil is 55% ALA; chia oil is 64% ALA).